nyurik/kibana-vega-vis/README.md

               "must": [
                 // This string will be replaced with the auto-generated "MUST" clause "%dashboard_context-must_clause%",

+                // apply timefilter (upper right corner) to the @timestamp variable {
                   "range": {
-                  // apply timefilter (upper right corner) to the @timestamp variable "@timestamp": {
+                    "@timestamp": {
                       // "%timefilter%" will be replaced with the current
                       // values of the time filter (from the upper right corner) "%timefilter%": true

                       // Only work with %timefilter%
                       // Shift the current timefilter by 10 units back "shift": 10,

                       // supports week, day (default), hour, minute, second.
                       "unit": "minute"
+                    }
                   }
                 }
               ],